 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Inspired by the joys of eating Southeast Asian street food, Chef Thomas designed this slurp-worthy meal of glass noodles infused with panang curry paste.
+Inspired by the joys of eating Southeast Asian street food, we created this slurp-worthy meal of glass noodles infused with panang curry paste.

 In your bag

 - 1 organic red or other bell pepper

 - ½ bunch organic broccoli leaves or other leafy greens (about 6 ounces)

 - 3 organic scallions

 - Sunbasket panang curry paste (mild green chiles - lemongrass - extra virgin olive oil - pureed garlic - pureed ginger - turmeric - coriander - cumin - ancho chile powder - cardamom)

 - ½ cup coconut milk

 Calories 720, Total Fat 30g (38% DV), Sat.
 Fat 11g (55% DV), Trans Fat 0g, Cholest.
 120mg (40% DV), Sodium 180mg (8% DV), Total Carb.
 80g (29% DV), Fiber 7g (25% DV), Total Sugars 7g (Incl.
 0g Added Sugars, 0% DV), Protein 35g